polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 Some assets, as determined by on-chain governance, are regarded as “sufficient”.
 Sufficiency means that the asset balance is enough to create the account on-chain, with no need for the DOT/KSM existential deposit.
-Likewise, you cannot send a non-sufficient asset to an account that does not exist.
-Sufficient assets can be used to pay transaction fees (i.e. there is no need to hold DOT/KSM on the account).
+Likewise, you cannot send a non-sufficient asset to an account that doesn't exist.
+Sufficient assets can be used to pay transaction fees, meaning there is no need to hold DOT/KSM on the account.

 Assets do have a minimum balance (set by the creator), and if an account drops below that balance, the dust is lost.